 Bright signs for various pieces of tackle boasting their superlative attributes were everywhere.
 I have to admit, I was seriously considering some of the newer fishing poles as most of mine date back to Methuselah and the dinosaurs.
 Some of the new tackle and innovative designs are really quite handy in certain situations, but as I shopped through the lures, I remembered that I have too much stuff as it is.
 (My pocket knife collection is getting out of hand.)

-Is Minimalist Fishing the Answer?
+Is Minimalist Fishing the Answer (Tenkara Anglers Think So)?

 I am not alone in noticing the increase in consumerism that has hit the recreational fishing industry and an increasing number of anglers have responded with a form of minimalism.